camunda/camunda-docs-manual/site/src/documents/api-references/rest/execution/get-query.html.md

 Query for the number of executions that fulfill given parameters.
 Parameters may be static as well as dynamic runtime properties of executions.
-The size of the result set can be retrieved by using the <a href="#!/execution/get-query-count" doc-location-highlight>get instances count</a> method.
+The size of the result set can be retrieved by using the <a href="#!/execution/get-query-count" doc-location-highlight>get executions count</a> method.

 Method